gugeldot/profilerWPA/README.md

 ![IMG](.screenshots/sst.png)

 # Purpose
-It's intended to be used in a RaspberryPi 0W to change easily from stored profiles (AS IT IS!) inside the script itself.
+It's intended to be used in a RaspberryPi 0W (Raspibian OS) to change easily from stored profiles (AS IT IS!) inside the script itself.

 # Security
 This program stores the password strings as it is, it's one of the first bash programs I made so apologies in advance.